biggestchops/biggestchops.github.io/README.md

 # biggestchops.github.io
-A place for the writing about technical things that I do.
+A place for writing about technical things that I do.